Chapter 10: The Artist

 “Wait… are they living- underground?”
 Stride says incredulously.

 He can see the shapes of a man-like creature exit the crack.
 Its claw-like hands press against the soil until its upper body is fully emerged.
-The creature, sculpted out of purely skin and muscle, wears the cowl of one of the Monarch’s workers.
+The creature, sculpted out of pure skin and muscle, wears the cowl of one of the Monarch’s workers.

 The Three-Eyed-Demon.